DeKalb Eastern monitoring COVID-19 issues

 BUTLER — Friday, March 13, marked the final classroom day for students in the DeKalb County Eastern Community School District before a scheduled two-week spring break.

-Students are scheduled to return to the classroom on Monday, March 30.
+Students were originally scheduled to return to the classroom on Monday, March 30.

+That changed early Saturday evening shortly after school officials concluded a meeting with representatives from the DeKalb County Health Department.

+An email from DeKalb Eastern Superintendent Dr. Jeff Stephens reads, "Acting with an abundance of caution, the three school districts will be closed Monday, March 16, 2020, with a tentative return to school date of Monday, April 13, 2020.

-While DeKalb Eastern classes won't be in session for two weeks, Superintendent Dr. Jeff Stephens said he and school district officials will be watching for any developments concerning the COVID-19 virus.
+While DeKalb Eastern classes won't be in session for the foreseeable future, Stephens said he and school district officials continue to monitor any developments concerning the COVID-19 virus.

-"After careful evaluation of currently available information, including guidance from county and state health officials regarding the evolving pandemic coronavirus (COVID-19), the following proactive measures have been taken: Indoor visitor and spectator-attended school events will be indefinitely suspended beginning Saturday, March 14, until further notice.
-At this time, outdoor school events will continue as planned.
+Earlier last week, Stephens said the three public school superintendents agreed, after meeting with health officials, that all indoor visitor and spectator-attended school events were to be suspended beginning Saturday until further notice, with outdoor school events allowed to continue as planned.

-"Additionally, anyone within the school district traveling outside of the country should notify school administration and submit to self-quarantine for 14 days upon return to the states.
-This includes students, faculty and non-certified members," Stephens wrote in an email.

 "The coronavirus has been making national headlines for weeks, and we now have an active case in the county next door.
 Impacted school districts are closing their doors and universities are moving to online education," he wrote.